AnnaMalmgren/am223rj_1dv600/README.md

 This application is a version of the game hangman.
 It is a console application created on the node js platform.

+The aplication is tested in visual studio code, the git bash terminal and windows command prompt.

 ## instructions

+- Clone github repository

 - Install application: npm install

-- Start application: npm start
+- Start application: node app.js

-- quit game: .exit

 - force termination: Ctrl c